 This super easy spinach dip is always a crowd pleaser at any event.
-Whether you serve it warm or cold, people can’t seem to get enough of it.
+Whether you serve it warm or cold, people can’t seem to get enough of this fabulous appetizer.

 Spinach Dip with Cream Cheese

 There’s something special about this spinach dip with cream cheese that keeps hungry folks coming back for more.
+So you really need to make enough for everyone.
+It goes with so many things.
 The blend of flavors is perfect for dipping either veggies or crackers.

 Fortunately, they don’t live far because our granddaughter asked if she could try it.
 Of course, I said yes!

 So we got in my car and drove to my house (less than 5 minutes away).
 The instant she tasted it, her eyes widened, and she gave me a two-thumbs-up.
 Then she said she wanted more.
 Of course, I said yes again.
 I set out a platter of crackers, vegetables, and spinach dip.

 It was gone in about 10 minutes.
 Then, I packed some for her to take back home with her.

 When a 7-year-old girl prefers spinach dip to dessert, you know you’ve done something right.
 And I have to agree with her.
 This spinach dip is delicious.